VFPX/Win32API/samples/sample_399.md

 # How to set Creation Date/Time for a folder (WinNT)

 ## Before you begin:
 This code sample has been translated from VB code.
-The original link is <a href="http://www.mvps.org/vbnet/index.html?code/fileapi/folderdatetime.htm">Modifying the Date/Time of Folders and Files Under Windows NT+</a> at <a href="http://www.mvps.org/vbnet/index.html">VBNet</a> developers resource centre.[Modifying the Date/Time of Folders and Files Under Windows NT+](sample_000.md)
+The original link is [Modifying the Date/Time of Folders and Files Under Windows NT+](http://www.mvps.org/vbnet/index.html) at <a href="http://www.mvps.org/vbnet/index.html">VBNet</a> developers resource centre.

 ***